adamsilver/fdpb/05-Inbox-Management.md

 ### Which to choose?

 It's painstakingly obvious that there is no perfect answer.
 The trick is to find the balance and test.
-I'm caught between option 1 and 3.
 My inclination is to choose the duplicated label as we know it's better supported.
 A bit of duplication never hurt anyone.

 HTML: